yacoma/morepath-realworld-example-app/README.md

 ```sh
 (env) $ py.test --cov
 ```
-The example App has 100% test coverage.
+The example App ships with 100% test coverage.

 To check if your code is conform with PEP8: